muhme/joomla-branches-tester/README.md

 You can take a seat and pick up additional code from the future on your own.
 As of early October 2024, the following pull requests (PRs) have not yet been merged, released, or included in certain branches - but they are necessary for specific purposes and tested to be included in the branches:

-* :wrench: [joomla-cms-43968](https://github.com/joomla/joomla-cms/pull/43968) [cypress] Add db_port in Installation.cy.js
+* :electron: [joomla-cms-43968](https://github.com/joomla/joomla-cms/pull/43968) [cypress] Add db_port in Installation.cy.js
   * Working for 4.4-dev, 5.2-dev and 5.3-dev
 * :wrench: [joomla-cms-44084](https://github.com/joomla/joomla-cms/pull/44084) [cypress] Using NPM Module 'pg' for 'postgres'
   * Working for 4.4-dev
 * :wrench: [joomla-cms-44092](https://github.com/joomla/joomla-cms/pull/44092) [cypress] Database Unix Sockets for System Tests
   * Working for 4.4-dev
-* :wrench: [joomla-cypress-33](https://github.com/joomla-projects/joomla-cypress/pull/33) Install Joomla with non-standard db_port
+* :electron: [joomla-cypress-33](https://github.com/joomla-projects/joomla-cypress/pull/33) Install Joomla with non-standard db_port
   * Working for 4.4-dev, 5.1-dev (and updates joomla-cypress from 1.0.3 to 1.1.1 -  which is a good idea anyway), 5.2-dev, 5.3-dev and 6.0-dev
-* :wrench: [joomla-cypress-35](https://github.com/joomla-projects/joomla-cypress/pull/35) Install Joomla for Stable Releases
+* :electron: [joomla-cypress-35](https://github.com/joomla-projects/joomla-cypress/pull/35) Install Joomla for Stable Releases
   * Working for 4.4-dev, 5.1-dev (and updates joomla-cypress from 1.0.3 to 1.1.1 -  which is a good idea anyway), 5.2-dev, 5.3-dev and 6.0-dev
-* :wrench: [joomla-cypress-36](https://github.com/joomla-projects/joomla-cypress/pull/36) Wrap IPv6 address in brackets \[ \] if needed
+* :electron: [joomla-cypress-36](https://github.com/joomla-projects/joomla-cypress/pull/36) Wrap IPv6 address in brackets \[ \] if needed
   * Working for 4.4-dev, 5.1-dev (and updates joomla-cypress from 1.0.3 to 1.1.1 -  which is a good idea anyway), 5.2-dev, 5.3-dev and 6.0-dev
 * :wrench: [database-310](https://github.com/joomla-framework/database/pull/310) [3.x] Allow to specify port number or UNIX socket in host option also for MySQL (PDO) and PostgreSQL (PDO)
   * Working for 5.1-dev, 5.2-dev, 5.3-dev and 6.0-dev
 * :wrench: [database-315](https://github.com/joomla-framework/database/pull/315) Allow IPv6 addresses with brackets for pgsql
   * Working for 5.1-dev, 5.2-dev, 5.3-dev and 6.0-dev

+:electron: During JBT's Cypress steps for Joomla installation and disabling the backward compatibility (B/C) plugin, these patches are already applied within the parallel universe installation.

 #### The Parallel Universe